-The tabular overviews present the values of air pollution characteristics in accordance with the Government Order No. 597/2006 Coll., for the individual pollutants and for individual measurements requested by the above Government Order [25th highest hourly (25MV) and 4th highest 24-h (4MV) SO2 concentration, 36th highest 24-hour PM10 concentration, 19th highest hourly (19MV) NO2 concentration and maximum daily 8-h running average of ozone and CO] with the respective dates of their occurrence.
+The tabular overviews present, in accordance with legislation the values of air pollution characteristics for the individual pollutants and for individual measurements requested by the above Government Order [25th highest hourly (25MV) and 4th highest 24-h (4MV) SO2 concentration, 36th highest 24-hour PM10 concentration, 19th highest hourly (19MV) NO2 concentration and maximum daily 8-h running average of ozone and CO] with the respective dates of their occurrence.
 In accordance with the above Government Order requirements also AOT40 for ozone is presented.
 Further, numbers of exceedances of the given air pollution limit values or target air pollution limit values (VoL) and numbers of exceedances of air pollution limit values including the margin of tolerance (VoM) are given.
 Quarterly arithmetic means are given instead of monthly means, as well as the number of values from which they are calculated (X1q, C1q, ...).